-For the purposes of financial aid and verification of enrollment, a student is considered enrolled in the semester by the census date if they are in attendance by the third class meeting for 16 week courses that meet twice per week, or by the second meeting for classes or labs that meet only once per week or run for less than 16 weeks.
+For the purposes of financial aid and verification of enrollment, a student is considered enrolled in the semester by the census date if they are in attendance by the end of the add/drop period for College of Food Innovation & Technology (laboratory courses) by Thursday of week 1 and all academic courses by Thursday of week 2.
 For online courses, a student is considered enrolled by the census date if they complete the first stated assignment or activity by the due date.
-If students do not meet these criteria, they will be withdrawn without academic penalty from the course (i.e., as never attended) and, when appropriate, issued a tuition adjustment in accordance with the Tuition and Fees Credit Policy.
+If students do not meet these criteria, they will be withdrawn without academic penalty from the course (i.e., as never attended) and, when appropriate, issued a tuition adjustment in accordance with the Tuition and Fees Credit Policy (p.
+37).

 Johnson & Wales University has authorized the National Student Clearinghouse (NSC) to act as our agent for providing enrollment verification for insurance purposes, student loans, future employment, military IDs and all other services that require proof of being enrolled at the university.
 The enrollment certificate will provide details on whether a student is enrolled full time, half time or less than half time for the current semester or for a total enrollment history at the university.
 This service is offered at no cost to students and is accessible 24 hours per day, seven days per week, including holidays, for immediate assistance.
 This verification provides enrollment status only.
 It does not provide information on specific courses taken or grades received; courses and grades are indicated on a university transcript (p.
-57).
+59).